World's top drugmaker Novartis takes aim at tech

-LONDON Talent spotters from Novartis AG, charged with bringing new ideas into the organization, are casting their net beyond biotech into the wider pool of wearable, or even edible, technology.
+LONDON Talent spotters from Novartis AG, charged with bringing new ideas into the organisation, are casting their net beyond biotech into the wider pool of wearable, or even edible, technology.

 It's not that the world's biggest drugmaker by sales wants to make the next smart watch.
 Rather, its researchers are seeking fresh ways to monitor exactly how the company's medicines are working and being taken by patients.